 For a partial list of funded projects, click here.
 In addition to facilitating partner identification, in some cases, CIIRDF will provide financial support for studies exploring the feasibility of pursuing such R&D partnerships.

-New: Joint CIIRDF-NSERC Funding Opportunity for Canadian Participants
+Joint CIIRDF-NSERC Funding Opportunity for Canadian Participants

 In February 2012, CIIRDF, its sister organization ISTPCanada, and the Natural Sciences and Engineering Research Council of Canada (NSERC) joined forces and signed an agreement aligning their respective collaborative R&D programs.
 The alliance enables CIIRDF and NSERC to jointly solicit, evaluate and fund Canadian researchers who collaborate on joint R&D projects that bring together companies from Canada and Israel.

-For the first time, Canadian university and college researchers participating in the CIIRDF projects may apply for an NSERC Collaborative R&D (CRD) and Applied R&D (ARD) grant as part of the funding application to CIIRDF.
+Canadian university and college researchers participating in the CIIRDF projects may apply for an NSERC Collaborative R&D (CRD) and Applied R&D (ARD) grant as part of the funding application to CIIRDF.
 Please note that the proposed area of R&D must be in accordance with NSERC CRD or ARD grant objectives.
 While all research areas are eligible for ARD proposals, research in health, social sciences or humanities is not eligible for funding under the CRD grant.

 For additional information on this new funding opportunity, please reference the CIIRDF-NSERC Application Guidelines.